Astridyusidiah/heart-disease-ml/README.md

 # Limitations

--Single observational dataset
+- Single observational dataset

--Moderate sample size
+- Moderate sample size

--No temporal or longitudinal information
+- No temporal or longitudinal information

--Synthetic oversampling may introduce distributional artifacts
+- Synthetic oversampling may introduce distributional artifacts

--No external validation cohort was used
+- No external validation cohort was used

 # Notes